Nalinc/sachinAIMA.github.io/README.md

 # AIMA Exercises
-Aima exercises is an interactive and collaborative platform for digitalising the exercises of the book Artificial Intelligence: a modern approach by Stuart J. Russell and Peter Norvig.
+Aima exercises is an interactive and collaborative platform for digitalising the exercises of the book Artificial Intelligence: a modern approach by Stuart J. Russell and Peter Norvig.<br>
+Exercises for the book [*Artificial Intelligence: A Modern Approach.*](http://aima.cs.berkeley.edu/) The idea is that in the fourth edition of the book, exercises will be online only (they will not appear in the book).
+This site will showcase the exercises, and will be a platform for students and teachers to add new exercises.
 <br>
 The new version of AIMA Exercises has following new added feature:<br>
 1. New and attractive UI Design